mr-builder/mrbuilder/plugins/mrbuilder-plugin-babel-6/Readme.md

+This plugin provides [Babel 6](https://babeljs.io/) support to mrbuilder.
+The next major version will be defaulted to Babel 7 instead.
+Although support for babel 6 will continue for some time.

-This plugin provides [babel](https://babeljs.io/) support to mrbuilder.
-It allows for configuration via .babelrc or via normal mrbuilder configuration methods.
+This plugin allows for configuration via .babelrc or via normal mrbuilder configuration methods.
 It also provides support for babel to webpack via [babel-loader](https://github.com/babel/babel-loader)

 The default babel configuration: